ara-framework/nova-react-bridge/README.md

 ```

-On **Client-Side Rendering** the placeholder is where the component is going to be mounted or hydrated depending of the framework or library.
+On **Client-Side Rendering** the placeholder is where the component is going to be mounted or hydrated depending on the framework or library.

-On **Server-Side Rendering** the placeholder is used by [Nova Proxy](https://github.com/ara-framework/nova-proxy) or [Nova Static](https://github.com/ara-framework/nova-static) to Server-Side Include the html rendered by [Hypernova](https://github.com/airbnb/hypernova).
+On **Server-Side Rendering** the placeholder is used by [Nova Proxy](https://github.com/ara-framework/nova-proxy) or [Nova Static](https://github.com/ara-framework/nova-static) to Server-Side Include the HTML rendered by [Hypernova](https://github.com/airbnb/hypernova).

 ## Install